YablonskaTanya/YablonskaTanya/README.md

 - 📙 I’m currently studing English at @English Dom

-- 🏦 I’m looking looking for an interesting job
+- 🏦 I’m looking for an interesting job
 - 📫 How to reach me t.n.yablonskaya@gmail.com

 <!---